Classic Gold 1332

-Classic Gold 1332 was a British radio station broadcasting to the Peterborough area on 1332 kHz AM and DAB digital radio.
+Classic Gold 1332 was an Independent Local Radio station broadcasting to the Peterborough area on 1332 kHz AM and DAB digital radio.
 It also was available around Cambridge on DAB digital radio.
 It was part of the Classic Gold Digital Network which was owned by GCap and was the sister station of 102.7 Hereward FM.
 Its studios were based in the Queensgate Centre, Peterborough.

 History

 The station was launched on 10 July 1980, as Hereward Radio, broadcasting on 102.7 FM and 1332 AM.
 On 14 April 1992 the station split its AM and FM frequencies, with 102.7 Hereward FM broadcasting on 102.7 FM and The Worlds Greatest Music Station or WGMS launching on 1332 AM.
 WGMS was short-lived, as around 1994, it was bought by the GWR Group and re-branded as Classic Gold 1332.
 Owing to going over the limit of the number of stations a group can own, the GWR Group had to sell all of their "Classic Gold" stations.
 They were purchased by the UBC Media Group, although GWR did keep a 20% stake in the brand of stations.